 Resetting Your Forgotten Windows Password

-Boot off the Windows disk and select the “Repair your computer” option from the lower left-hand corner.
+Boot off the Windows disk (if you don’t have one, you can make one) and select the “Repair your computer” option from the lower left-hand corner.

 Follow through until you get to the option to open the Command Prompt, which you’ll want to select.